tedee-com/tedee-api-doc/docs/source/authentication.rst

 Code Flow
 ---------

 This flow should be used for applications that can store refresh tokens and periodically exchange them for access tokens after they expire.
+One time interaction with the user is needed to obtain the refresh token.
+Next, the refresh token can be used to automatically obtain the next refresh tokens and access tokens.
+Access token is valid for 4 hours.
+Refresh token is valid for 14 days.

 .. note::
     To receive the JWT using Code Flow you will need a **client id** and **client secret** issued for your application by Tedee.